 Product Description

-Indulge in a serene tea moment with the exquisite Blue Whale Tea Cup, a stunning piece from Minoru Pottery's beloved "Shiranami Kujira" series.
-This octagonal teacup is not just a vessel; it’s an experience, inviting you to slow down and savor every sip.
-Crafted with a deep appreciation for the ocean's calming beauty, this cup features a graceful whale dancing through waves, a perfect reflection of tranquility.
+Indulge in a serene tea moment with the exquisite Blue Whale Tea Cup, a unique piece from Minoru Pottery's beloved "Shiranami Kujira" series.
+This octagonal teacup invites you to slow down and savor every sip, featuring a delicate whale gliding through waves, perfectly capturing the ocean's calming beauty.
+Imagine the soothing warmth of your favorite tea cradled in this cup as you take a mindful break from your day.

 Artisan Craftsmanship Meets Traditional Elegance